Koigor97/react/README.md

 #### What I learned today - 08/Sep/2023:

 `State` is the most important concept in React.
 So what is state?
 State, is the component's memory 🧠.
 A state persist or mutuates based on it use case throughout an application's lifecycle.
-When a state is mutated/updated, it triggers React to update the UI view of that state in the component.
+When a state is mutated/updated, it triggers React to update the UI view of the component.
 When one masters 'State', he/she unlock the power of React development.
+We declare state using the '**useState**' by: `const [step, setStep] = useState(1);`.
+And we update that state like this: `setStep(step + 1);`